BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 Lightning services offered by third-parties aim to solve these issues.

-This section covers two categories of lightning services: lightning service providers (LSPs), which focus on onboarding and providing connectivity to lightning users, and [lightning wallet servers]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), which provide additional services not relating to connectivity.
+This section covers two categories of lightning services: Lightning service providers (LSPs), which focus on onboarding and providing connectivity to lightning users, and [lightning wallet servers]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}), which provide additional services not relating to connectivity.

 ## What is a lightning service provider?